 Leveraging Imagination, Collaboration, and Innovation to Create Success Beyond your Wildest Dreams

-As Executive Creative Director for one of the world’s most creative companies, Cirque du Soleil, Welby Altidor was responsible for groundbreaking live events.
-His leadership there taught him that creativity isn’t reserved to a happy few, but the result of intentional practice: it can be found within all of us.
-In his new book Creative Courage, he helps us stoke innovation through collaboration and controlled failure—ways to transform our approach to business and life.
+As Executive Creative Director for Cirque du Soleil, Welby Altidor was responsible for groundbreaking live events at one of the world’s most creative companies.
+His leadership there taught him that creativity isn’t reserved to a happy few, but the result of intentional practice: it can be found within us all.
+In his book Creative Courage, he helps us stoke innovation through collaboration and controlled failure—ways to transform our approach to both business and life.

 Previously, Altidor was Cirque du Soleil’s Director of Creation in the Images, Events, and Lifestyle division, where he worked with leading Hollywood producers, creators, and artists, like Jamie King, Billy Crystal, Alicia Keys, and Russell Simons.
 He played several leadership roles at Cirque du Soleil as Director of Strategic Relations, Arts, Circus, and Sports.
 In this role, he developed strategic partnerships in more than a dozen countries.
 His first position at Cirque was in the casting department as a talent scout, traveling the world and recruiting hundreds of artists for Cirque shows.
 Since leaving Cirque du Soleil, Altidor has become a sought-after creative leader who consults with leading creative firms around the world, in addition to being an in-demand speaker, with organizations including Fortune 100 companies like Nike, Sephora, and SAP.

-Altidor is the Group Chief Creative Officer of Singapore-based holding City Neon.
+Today, Altidor is the Group Chief Creative Officer of Singapore-based holding Cityneon.
 There, he spearheads the company’s global roster of international projects, including partnerships with entertainment giants like Marvel (Disney) and Jurassic Park from Universal Studios.

 “You were so wonderful to work with and I hope to have another opportunity soon.
 Presenters like you make my job so much easier—thanks!
 Best wishes to you and to the future success of Cirque!”Economic Developers Council of Ontario